-- 1. Select Tools from the main menu, and then Profile Configuration (CTRL+M), or - 2.
+- 1. Click the Config button (upper left), and then select Output. - 2.
 Right-click the profile on the status bar (lower-left) and select Profile Configuration... from the appearing context menu.

 To add a new profile

 • In the Profile Configuration window click the Add profile button, and in the appearing text field enter a new unique profile name, and press Enter.